Laws and Regulations

 In this article

-Who is concerned?
+Who is impacted?

 All the brands and retailers that are directly or indirectly working with garment factories in California are concerned by this act.
 The obligations also apply directly to garment manufacturing employers.

-What are the critical dates to remember?
+critical dates to remember

 • The bill was signed into a law in December 2021

-• The act takes effect on January 1st 2022
+• The act takes effect on January 1st, 2022

 Measures

-Wage obligations:
+Wage obligations

 An employee engaged in the performance of garment manufacturing shall not be paid by the piece or unit, or by piece rate.
 They must be paid at an hourly rate not less than the applicable minimum wage.

-Liability extension:
+Liability extension

 One of the goals of this act is to restore the liability of the brands and big companies who have managed to circumvent the existing Act: the Bill 633.
 Indeed, by multiplying layers of subcontracting they have managed not to fall under the definition of “garment manufacturer”.